 When you are at work, take a break and walk around the block.
 Instead of taking the escalator or the lift, you should consider taking the stairs instead.

-This will give you ample opportunity to get the movement that you need to stay active.
+This will give you ample opportunity to get the movement you need to stay active.
 Fitting those tiny moments into your routine along with getting your regular exercise, will help to keep you fit.

 Get Fit